muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 The best days are Tuesday, Wednesday or Thursday.
 On the weekends you have your private life, friends and familiy.
 On Monday there is so much to do at work that most people are not motivated to attend a meetup.
-On Friday many people will or want to leave early in the weekend.
+On Friday many people will or want to leave early into the weekend.

 On these days most of the meetups run in a plannable interval like *every first Tuesday in a month* or *the last Thursday in a month*.
 This is fine and has a lot of advantages like planning of dates, reservations of the location and you are able to avoid collisions with other meetups in your near area (if they choose a different interval than you).